-Orient started out in 1950 as an independent company.
-This is the same year that the famous Orient Star was introduced to the market.
+Orient started in 1950 as an independent company, and this is the same year that the famous Orient Star was introduced.

-Orient is currently owned by Seiko Epson, a Japanese electronics company known for being one of the world’s biggest manufacturers of computer printers and other imaging equipment.
+Orient is currently owned by Seiko Epson, a Japanese electronics company known for being one of the world’s biggest computer printers and other imaging equipment manufacturers.

 Orient is one of the few watch brands that manufacture their mechanical movements in-house.
-On their website, there is a page devoted to this movement, as well as quartz functions.
-Here, they will provide you with the distinctions between mechanical and quartz watches, and explain how they function.
-Some of the other sub-topics include hand-wound and self-would watches, and the advantages of having a mechanical watch.
+On their website, there is a page devoted to this movement and quartz functions.
+Here, they will provide you with the distinctions between mechanical and quartz watches and explain how they function.
+Some of the other sub-topics include hand-wound and self-winding watches and the advantages of having a mechanical watch.

-In 2001, Seiko Epson became the majority shareholder of the company and later in 2009, the Orient Watch brand became a wholly-owned subsidiary of Epson.
+In 2001, Seiko Epson became the company’s majority shareholder, and Orient became a wholly-owned subsidiary of Epson in 2009.